nf-core/website/markdown/teams/informatics-infrastructure.md

 Learn more about our pipelines on their dedicated pages.
 These pipelines are created using [Nextflow DSL2](https://www.nextflow.io) and [nf-core](https://nf-co.re) template.
 They are designed for portability, scalability and biodiversity.

 A portal is being developed to automate the production of genome note publications.
 It will execute the Nextflow pipeline and populate an associated database with generated statistics and images.
-The platform is being designed to create genome note style publications for both internal Tree of Life assemblies as well as external genome assemblies.
+The platform is being designed in collaboration with the Enabling Platforms team to create genome note style publications for both internal Tree of Life assemblies as well as external genome assemblies.

 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).